-Temporal plots are provided in Section 4.1.1 through Section 4.1.3 for monitoring well MW-1603 (Figure 4-1 through Figure 4-13).
+Temporal plots are provided in Section 4.1.1 through Section 4.1.3 for monitoring well MW-1603 (Figure 4-12).
 Each of the plots uses the following color-coding system:

 - Red indicates a concentration reported above the reporting limit. - Orange indicates a concentration reported below the reporting limit but greater than the method detection limit (MDL) (denoted as estimated "J" values). - Green indicates a concentration not detected at or above the MDL (denoted as "U"); results were conservatively plotted as the MDL.